Readiness check first

 Assessment output

-The current cloud-agent proof strengthens that path: SDF can attach governed evidence to agent-generated work, check whether the PR reviewer surface exposes that evidence, and, with explicit permission, remediate a PR description from the governed record.
+The current cloud-agent proof supports the reviewer surface: SDF can attach governed evidence to agent-generated work, check whether the PR exposes that evidence, and, with explicit permission, remediate a PR description from the governed record.
 That supports reviewer confidence; it does not claim code correctness or automatic merge.

 • blocker classification